linaGirl/related-timestamps/README.md

     // add the extension to the orm orm.use(timestamps);

-    orm.on('load', readyCallback);
+    orm.load().then((related) => {
+        log('the orm is ready and has now built in timestamp support');
+    });

 ### includeSoftDeleted method

 if you have defined the deleted timestamp and a model has a coulmn with that name this method will be added to the querybuilder.
 It lets you query the database for soft deleted records.

     orm.myDatabase.event(['*']).includeSoftDeleted().limit(100).find(cb);